datthinh1801/NT219.L21.ANTN_19520982_Nguyen-Dat-Thinh/Lab 5-6/README.md

 First, I separate the executable file into 3 parts.
 - The first part, called the **prefix**, starts at the beginning of the file to somewhere in the middle of the array `xyz`.
 In this case, I truncate the first `0x3070` bytes of the executable file, which is up to the first 16 `A` characters of the array.
 - The second part, in which I will find a hash collision on, is a portion of the array.
 - The last part, called the **suffix**, continues at the remaining portion of the array `xyz` to the end of the file.

+Second, I find a collision with that **prefix**.

+Third, I append the remaining part (the **suffix**) of the original file to the 2 new files having collision.

 #### Truncate the prefix
+I will truncate the original file up to `0x3070` bytes which also cuts the first 16 bytes of the array `xyz`.
 As `0x3070` is equivalent to `12400` bytes.
 The following command will truncate `12400` bytes of the executable file and store these bytes to the file called `prefix`.
 ```
 head -c 12400 program > prefix